 Here’s the thing, though: we’re not supposed to laugh during stories of sexual assault.
 For a reason: rape is absolutely no joke, but Coel’s navigating the post-#MeToo era, and she’s not afraid to make her audience feel uncomfortable.
 She’s also stunningly adept at weaving textured stories, where a survivor is not singularly defined by their own trauma.
 This is an authentic portrayal of her character’s experience, not only as a woman but as a Black woman and artist and fully-dimensional human, against an expansive backdrop, and yes, humor tiptoes into the space.

-The setup: The London-based, 20-something Arabella is a carefree soul with a lively social life and a writing career-on-the-rise (she’s celebrated as a “voice of her generation”).
+The setup: The London-based, 20-something Arabella is a carefree soul with a lively social life and a writing career-on-the-rise (she’s celebrated as a “voice of her generation” in the show’s press materials).
 One night while desiring a break from deadline pressure, she hits a bar with friends and wakes up feeling “off.”
 An hours-long gap in her memory turns troublesome, and it’s quite apparent that something is wrong, but she’s only snapped into awareness by a fleeing memory flash.
 The rest of the series sees her piecing together the mystery of who raped her and how to take action on said perpetrator.
 The show could be triggering to some viewers, but Coel so deftly handles the subject matter that there’s an overwhelming sense of catharsis by season’s end.

 This setup is also is notable for a few reasons: